GreenFlag31/Learn-C-By-Practice/README.md

 # Pre requisites

-You should have a basic understanding of the language syntax, including some element of theory (pointer, memory allocation).
+You should have a basic understanding of the language syntax, including some element of theory (pointers, memory allocation, ...).

 A quick approach to get a good grasp of the fundamentals: